datanee/racontent/README.md

 We need to collect your website's content to perform our recommendation engine.

 You'll create an [API](https://github.com/datanee/racontent/wiki/Website-provides-content#content-api) for us for updating your website's content.
-If your web's traffic is large, allow us to crawl it so you don't need to create API any more.
+If your web's traffic is big (1M visits/month), allow us to crawl it so you don't need to create API any more.

 A bonus step (optional for you) for [speeding up the process](https://github.com/datanee/racontent/wiki/Speeding-up-the-process).
 You'll insert our [tracking script](https://github.com/datanee/racontent/wiki/Speeding-up-the-process#tracking-scripts) to your website.
 Don't worry about that, you can remove it latter.